Resilence: let's start again from where we never stopped

 - identification and segregation of the areas where the person concerned has worked until sanitation has been carried out;

-- ban/segregation of the common rooms (changing rooms, canteen, goods lifts, lifts, etc.) used by the person concerned until sanitation has been carried out.
+- ban and/or segregation of the common rooms (changing rooms, canteen, goods lifts, lifts, etc.) used by the person concerned until sanitation has been carried out.

 COMMUNICATION AND TOOLS ACTIVATED